 The Fixed Income market continues to be relatively benign following the Federal Reserve (Fed) meeting in December.
 The governor of the Fed suggested that rates would likely stay the same for the near future following three rate cuts in 2019.
 The market has often not believed the Fed in the past when it comes to this type of guidance but on this occasion appears to.
 This is likely because growth and inflation remain robust suggesting further cuts are not justified while the likelihood of changing course again and raising rates seems remote as well.

-UK equity markets ended the year on a high note as the FTSE 100, FTSE 250 and FTSE All Share Indices returned 2.78%, 5.35% and 3.32% respectively.
+UK equity markets ended the year on a high note as the UK top 100, 250 mid-cap and all UK shares indices returned 2.78%, 5.35% and 3.32% respectively.
 Financials and Consumer staples were the top performing sectors in a month where all were positive.
 Sterling gained 2.57% against the US dollar to finish the year at 1.326.
 The bulk of the market and currency performance came after the UK had chosen to re-elect the incumbent government with a strong majority.
 Following the election, Chancellor Sajid Javid announced that Andrew Bailey, current head of the FCA, will become Mark Carney’s successor at the BOE.

 The UK Manufacturing PMI fell to 47.5 in the period, well below Octobers 48.9 and remaining below the 50 mark indicative of underlying growth for the eighth successive month.
 Production declined at its fasted pace since July 2012 and new work orders fell again as concerns around Brexit, global trade and the economy persisted.
 Weaker demand, cost reductions and recruitment freezes contributed to a drop in employment, though at a slower pace than the last four months.
 Business sentiment remained positive, supported by increased efficiency, new product launches and a degree of uncertainty removed following the recent UK elections.